This post may include affiliate links; see our disclosure policy.

 The cherry liqueur to use

 There are a few types of cherry liqueur: what’s best to use here?
-Cherry liqueur is a dark red sweet liqueur made from cherries.
-Cherry brandy is another name for this type of liqueur.
-Here are a few notes on what to use:
+Cherry liqueur is a dark red sweet liqueur made from cherries, also called cherry brandy.
+Here’s what’s best to use:

-- What to use?
-A common type of of cherry liqueur is called Cherry Heering.
-It’s red in color and tastes just like cherries.
+- A common type of of cherry liqueur is called Cherry Heering.
+It’s red and tastes just like cherries.
 You can also find other brands of cherry liqueurs: we used one made by a local distillery for this cocktail.
+(Use up leftovers in the Blood and Sand cocktail!).

-- What not to use?
-Don’t use Maraschino liqueur: it’s clear and has a bit different flavor.
+- Avoid Maraschino liqueur: it’s clear and has a bit different flavor.
 Also don’t use Kirsch: it’s unsweetened.

 Benedictine is an herbal liqueur made in France.
 It’s made with 27 different herbs, flowers, berries and spices, and was invented in the mid 1800’s.
 It’s sweetened with honey, and the flavor is lightly sweet and spiced.
 Benedictine is not used in many classic cocktails, so we recommend it only for the adventurous home bartender.